 Experts say that a bath can make your body feel cool.
 You should do it during the day or before bed.

-If you are worried about your baby, try to give them a bath before bed.
+If you are worried about your baby, try to give your baby a bath before bed.
 It will make them feel more comfortable, and they won’t sweat so much.
 Or, you should at least regularly wash your baby’s face.

 Scientists found that taking a bath before bed helps the body’s core temperature go down so you can sleep better.